-- Roads often lack signage and unevenly maintained
+- Roads often lack signage and are unevenly maintained.

 - Moldovan drivers are aggressive by U.S. standards.

-- Traffic police often does not carry the alcohol testing equipment at roadside and operate by smelling alcohol in your breath.
+- Traffic police often do not carry alcohol testing equipment at roadside checkpoints and operate by smelling alcohol on your breath.

 - If you are likely to receive a fine, request a blood test to confirm your actual blood alcohol level.